PokemonGoMap/RocketMap/docs/extras/Community-Tools.md

 Used to generate any desired number of PTC accounts - TOS verifies them and includes a google script that can be used to verify all the emails.
 Outputs generated account information in .csv format.

 ##[Cor3Zer0's Map Calculator](https://github.com/Cor3Zer0/Map-Calculator)
-### Calculator that aids in the creation of PokemonGo Map
+### Calculator that helps in the creation of PokemonGo Map
 Used to calculate optimized flags for particular use cases given a set situation.
 `Example: I have an ST of 7, a delay of 10, and need my scan to be around 100 seconds.
 How many accounts should I use?`